“The ultimate symbol of Norman glory”

 The Town of Trim

 Trim is quintessential Ireland and sits in the county of Meath.
 The town has a population of around 10,000 people.
-The city is full of colorful buildings, and you immediately get a sense of intimacy.
+The city is full of colorful buildings, and you immediately get an intimate feel.
 The town has many excellent pubs and shops.
 There are many places to grab a meal or take a picnic with you to have along the River Boyne.

 Now, if you have the time, we recommend taking the casual 20-minute walk along the river trail past the stone sheep gate to the ruins of the Cathedral of St. Peter and Paul.
 This quiet spot is relaxing and gives good views of the previous locations.